Developing SSE Type MCP Services

 > Here we use the Anthropic Claude 3.5 Sonnet model as the AI assistant for the MCP service, but other models that support tool invocation can also be chosen.

 First, we need a product microservice to expose an API interface for a product list.
-Then we provide an order microservice to expose an API interface for order creation, inventory information, etc.
+Then, we provide an order microservice to expose API interfaces for order creation, inventory information, and more.

 The next core component is the MCP SSE server, which exposes product microservice and order microservice data to the LLM, serving as a tool using the SSE protocol.